 Temporary Total Disability Benefits

 If you cannot work due to your job-related injury or illness, you may be eligible for temporary total disability (TTD) benefits.
 TTD benefits provide income replacement for a set period of time while you are recovering from your injuries.
-The amount of these benefits is based on your average weekly wage, and they are typically paid on a bi-weekly basis.
+The amount of these benefits is paid at two-thirds of your average weekly wage, and they are typically paid weekly.

 Permanent Partial Disability Benefits

-If you have a permanent disability that prevents you from returning to work or limits your ability to earn an income, you may be eligible for permanent partial disability (PPD) benefits.
+If you have a permanent disability that limits your future ability to earn an income, you may be eligible for permanent partial disability (PPD) benefits.

 Permanent Total Disability Benefits